rocicorp/replicache/design.md

 * A *Checksum* over the state

 Commits come in two flavors, those from the client and those from the server:
 * *Pending commits* represent a change made on the client that is not yet known to be applied on the server.
-Pending commits include the transaction *name* and *arguments* that caused them, so that they may be replayed on top of new confirmed commits from the server.
+Pending commits include the *mutator name* and *arguments* that caused them, so that the mutator may be replayed later on top of new confirmed commits from the server if necessary.
 * *Confirmed commits* represent a state update received from the server.
 They carry a *State ID* uniquely identifying this version of the user's state.

 ### API Sketch